 Good afternoon Sherwood Forest Estates neighbors!

-With the help of fellow Annual Neighborhood Clean-Up Committee member’s, Danny Hunter, Vicki Hunter and Walt Krushinsky and 14 neighbor volunteers, who braved a very chilly morning, we have had another successful neighborhood and surrounding area clean-up and enjoyed a delicious BBQ of pulled pork, tri-tip and smoked turkey breast plus all of the sides.
-A huge thank you to Jason and Cindy Doud.
-We all enjoyed meeting new neighbors and sharing a fun social afternoon with everyone.
+With the help of fellow Annual Neighborhood Clean-Up Committee member’s, Danny Hunter, Vicki Hunter and Walt Krushinsky and 30 neighbor volunteers we have had another successful neighborhood and surrounding area clean-up and enjoyed BBQ pulled pork sandwiches and sides at the Krushinsky cabin.
+We enjoyed meeting new neighbors and sharing a fun social afternoon with everyone.

-We had 14 volunteers with a total of 50 hours worked.
-These hours will be applied to our Firewise requirement.
-Thank you, Walt, for transporting it all into the Williams refuse disposal site.
+We had 30 volunteers with a total of 160 hours worked and we collected approximately 260 pounds of miscellaneous trash.
+Thank you, Danny and Walt, for transporting it all into the Williams refuse disposal site.

-Any bottled water we purchased and did not use for this event will be donated to the SFE Fire Department.
+Any bottled water we purchased and did not use for this event was donated to the SFE Fire Department.

 The Committee would like to thank all of the volunteer’s and set up crew who helped to make this year’s clean up event a great success.